Marie Anne Mancini: The Affaire des Poisons

 She was socially and politically compromised in the notorious Affaire des Poisons, allegedly for planning to poison her husband in order to marry her nephew Louis Joseph, duc de Vendôme.
 She was to have visited Adam Lesage and expressed this wish to him.

 Unlike her older sister, Olympe, comtesse de Soissons, who was forced to flee to Liège and later to Brussels, in order to escape arrest, Marie Anne was never formally convicted.
-The trial against her was conducted 29 January 1680, and she appeared escorted by her husband and her lover Vendôme holding each of her arms, and stated that she did not accept the authority of the court and had accepted to answer the court summon only out of respect for the king's rank.
+The trial against her was conducted on 29 January 1680, and she appeared escorted by her husband and her lover Vendôme, holding each of her arms, and stated that she did not accept the authority of the court and had accepted the court summons only out of respect for the king's rank.
 She claimed that she and Vendôme had merely expressed a wish of frivolity, a joke, harmless and not honestly intended, to Lesage, and that if they believed that she had the wish to murder her husband, they could ask him if he thought so, as he had accompanied her to the trial.

-She was freed in lack of evidence, but was still exiled to the provinces by the king.
-She spent some time in Nérac, and was able to return to Paris and the royal court in March 1681.
+She was freed in the lack of evidence, but was still exiled to the provinces by the king.
+She spent some time in Nérac and was able to return to Paris and the royal court in March 1681.
 She was greatly admired within the aristocracy because of her wit and lack of fear during her trial, but she was never again well seen by the king, and in 1685, he banished her to the provinces once more, this time for a period of five years.
 The king finally allowed her to return permanently in 1690, but after this, she preferred to avoid the royal court.